Will it play in Peoria?: Peoria as a metaphor

 Jack Mabley, writing in the Chicago Tribune, concluded that "if it plays in Peoria it has good taste," but a more apt meaning is, according to James C. Ballowe, former dean of Peoria's Bradley University graduate school, that "Peoria is a tough audience."
 In other words, "it bombed in Peoria" or "it was great in Peoria" had recognizable meaning from one coast to the other.

 The phrase subsequently was adopted by politicians, pollsters, and promoters to question the potential mainstream acceptance of anything new.
 Currently, the stereotype of non-humorous people has been around for many decades.

 Although vaudeville left Peoria many years ago, the phrase was revived in 1969 when John D. Ehrlichman said to a newsman, "Don't worry, it'll play in Peoria," in reference to a decision by President Richard M. Nixon that seemed calculated to upset Easterners.
 Peoria, Illinois, cashed in on the free publicity with a successful advertising campaign to lure new business to the city.

 Director Terry George referred to Peoria when discussing with Don Cheadle how he crafted Hotel Rwanda to appeal to mainstream U.S. audiences, and he stated that he also wished for The Promise to have the same appeal.

 Peoria as test market

 In the United States, Peoria has long been seen as a prototypical American city because of its representative demographics and its Midwestern culture, which is commonly perceived as mainstream.
 As a result, it has traditionally been one of the country's leading test markets.
-In the 1980s and '90s, comedians like Sam Kinison and musicians such as Bob Dylan, Robert Plant, Metallica and Phil Collins all perfected and launched concert tours in Peoria.
+In the 1980s and 1990s, comedians like Sam Kinison and musicians such as Bob Dylan, Robert Plant, Metallica and Phil Collins all perfected and launched concert tours in Peoria.
 During presidential campaigns, major TV networks would visit Peoria to gauge the response of everyday Americans on national issues and political candidates.

-However, demographic changes have made the city less representative of America as a whole, and therefore less attractive as a test market.
+However, by 1992, demographic changes had made the city less representative of America as a whole, and therefore less attractive as a test market.